 An asset that a participant is working on (or is supposed to be working on) is called an assignment.
-A user's assignment list is displayed on the "My Work" form in the Content Server interface.
+A user's assignment list is displayed In the "My Assignments" form in the Advanced interface.
 An asset appears on a user's assignment list as soon as it enters a state for which the user has a role to fulfill as a workflow participant.